sbadakhc/ose-devops-demo/helloworld/README.md

 HelloWorld
 ==========

-Simple HelloWorld web application used to test various plugins
+Simple HelloWorld web application used to test various plugins.

-Project scripts have been created for both Nexus and Artifactory.
+Project scripts have been created for both Nexus and Artifactory with Nexus used as the default.